 - Attach objects to a building, such as satellite TV dish, meter boxes, burglar alarm boxes, external lights

 - Replace or alteration of gates or boundary walls

 - Replace or roof covering, alterations to other buildings on the property (This list is not exhaustive so please seek advice before carrying out any work.).

 Northumberland National Park Authority and Northumberland County Council are carrying out a consultation on the Kirknewton Conservation Area Appraisal.
 This consultation will commence with a Drop-in session at Kirknewton Village Hall on Wednesday 19th September 2018 between 2pm and 4pm, and will run for 6 weeks, until 31st October 2018.

-The purpose of this draft Appraisal is to define and raise awareness and appreciation of the special interest of the Kirknewton Conservation Area and to explain its importance to the built, cultural and natural heritage of the area.
+The purpose of this draft Appraisal is to define and raise awareness and appreciation of the special interest of the Kirknewton Conservation Area.
+It is also to explain its importance to the built, cultural and natural heritage of the area.
 It will describe the distinctive character that has been shaped by natural and man-made influences and evaluate and record its special interests, qualities and significances.

 The Appraisal is not an endpoint.
 It should contribute to the ongoing conservation and enhancement of the character and appearance of the Conservation Area, providing a baseline for decisions about the area’s future and for the management of change within the Conservation Area.
 The priority of this document is to understand and manage the areas of Kirknewton, particularly those that are at risk or vulnerable to risk.

 The appraisal also provides the opportunity to review the boundaries of the Conservation Area and, where appropriate, propose amendments.

 View a copy of the Kirknewton Conservation Area Character Appraisal.

 If you would like to provide feedback or have comments on the Appraisal, please complete our feedback form and return this to us by email to [email protected]